kklkit/Factions/README.md

 ## Committing

-1. For each submodule that you've changed, make a commit in the submodule and push it.
+1. For each submodule that you've changed, make a commit inside the submodule and push it.
 2. Then, in the top-level repository, commit the changed submodules and push the commit.

 Committing the submodules in the top-level repository saves the latest commit in each submodule.
 This allows us to update without having to go into each submodule and running pull.